ovh/docs/pages/web/hosting/cms_manual_installation_wordpress/guide.en-gb.md

 Click `Install WordPress`{.action} as soon as you have entered all of the information correctly.

-#### 2.4 - Finalise the manual installation and test Administrator access
+#### 2.4 Finalise the manual installation and test Administrator access

-Installation is complete if the following page is displayed:
+Installation is complete when the following page is displayed:

 ![hosting](images/WPend.png){.thumbnail}